ibm-cloud-docs/vmwaresolutions/archiref/mission-critical/mcv-archi-comps.md

   * Failure Tolerance Method (FTM) = RAID 5/6
   * FTT and RAID settings are set based on number of hosts ordered.
 You can change this setting.
 8. When you configure a vSAN Stretched Cluster specify the following to create two failure domains:
-  * Hosts which are in Site A are part of the Primary Site
+  * Hosts that are in Site A are part of the Primary Site
-  * Host which are in Site B are part of the Secondary Site
+  * Host that are in Site B are part of the Secondary Site

 ### Known issue with the default storage policy
 {: #mcv-archi-comp-storage}

 For a vCenter Server instance with stretched vSAN cluster and a cluster size of only six hosts, the default storage policy is not usable.
-This problem is due to the fact that the default vSAN storage policy is configured with the setting **Failures to tolerate 1 failure - RAID-5 (Erasure Coding)**, which cannot be achieved with the minimum stretched vSAN cluster size of six hosts.
+This problem occurs because the default vSAN storage policy is configured with the setting **Failures to tolerate 1 failure - RAID-5 (Erasure Coding)**, which cannot be achieved with the minimum stretched vSAN cluster size of six hosts.

-To resolve the issue, create a new vSAN storage policy that works with the 6-host cluster.
-Complete the following steps from the VMware vSphere Web Client:
-1. Select **Policies and Profiles** from the main menu.
-2. From the left navigation pane, click **VM Storage Policies**.
-3. In the middle pane, click **Create VM Storage Policy**.
-4. In the window that opens, enter the following values and click **Next** after each of them:
-  * For name, enter **Minimal vSAN storage policy**.
-  * On the Policy Structure page, under **Datastore specific rules**, select the checkbox **Enable rules for vSAN storage**.
-  * On the vSAN page, select **None - standard cluster** for **Site disaster tolerance** and **1 failure - RAID 1 (Mirroring)** for **Failures to tolerate**.
-  * On the Storage compatibility page, you should see **vsanDatastore** displayed in the table of compatible datastores.
-5. On the summary page, click **Finish**.

-   The new storage policy is now ready to use.
-Apply the new storage policy to all VMs deployed on the stretched vSAN cluster.
+During installation, a new storage policy that is named `IC4v Minimal vsan policy` is created.
+This storage policy can be used for deployments into the vSAN stretched cluster.

 ### Network design
 {: #mcv-archi-comp-vsan-network}